 - Then add the flour until it comes together as a dough.
 If it's still very sticky then add more flour.
 The amount of flour needed can vary so much depending on the variety of potatoes, and the amount of moisture that they retain.

-- Then run a floured fork along the dough to make the classic gnocchi indentations (this is our quick cheats way!)
+- Then run a floured fork along the dough to make the classic gnocchi indentations (this is our quick cheats way, you can also cut them and roll on a gnocchi board)

-- Then slice the strips into small pieces (approx 1.5cm wide) to form your gnocchi
+- Then slice the strips into small pieces (approximately 1.5cm wide) to form your gnocchi.

-Enjoy your wild garlic gnocchi simply with good olive oil, tomato or vegan cheese sauce.
+- Enjoy your wild garlic gnocchi simply with good olive oil, pesto, tomato or vegan cheese sauce.
 You can even fry them afterward for extra crispy flavour.